UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

 A: Please don't.
 If your repository is hosted in Gitlab then use Artifactory to publish your images.
 Images published to Artifactory are kept private.

 If you still want to use Quay, you should consider hosting your repository on the open (Github).

+### Q: Can I create a token that has permission to create ephemeral/temporary namespaces?

+A: No. This is because there is currently no way to give access to namespaces via regex.

+I.e. There is no way to give access to any namespace with the format: `my-temp-namespace-*` (where \* would be build number or something similar).

+Alternatively, you can be given a named namespace in the CI cluster.